← Back to Blog

 Why Grain Flow Matters

-This is the most important technical difference.
+This is one of the most important technical differences.
 When metal is cold-forged, the crystal grain structure flows around the drill point geometry, creating continuous, unbroken grain lines that follow the contour of the flutes and cutting edges.

-• Cold-forged points have better fatigue resistance under repeated loading
+• Cold-forged points tend to have better fatigue resistance under repeated loading

-• Cold-forged points are more resistant to tip breakage during installation
+• Cold-forged points are more resistant to tip breakage during installation, though results depend on screw material, heat treatment, and installation conditions

 Cold forging: